Jesterhearts/hop-hash/README.md

 - **Key Constraints**: The `Eq` and `Hash` implementations for keys must be consistent.

 ## Implementation Notes & Quirks
-Some non-obvious micro-optimizations are used to improve performance:

-- **`ptr::write_bytes` for Initialization**: The `HopInfo` arrays are initialized using `ptr::write(0)` rather than `alloc_zeroed`.
-On my machine, this showed a benchmark improvement of up to 30%, and was kept for that reason.
 - **Load Factor Choice**: The table doesn't support a load factor of 87.5% (7/8).
 While easy to implement, it showed no significant benchmark impact, so the slightly higher memory usage was not deemed worth it.
-- **Bucket 0 Optimization**: During lookups, bucket 0 is _always_ checked unconditionally.
-Testing
-  revealed that this bucket is almost always occupied, and checking it first skips the overhead of looking up the neighborhood info, improving performance for the common case where an item is in its ideal bucket.

 ## A Note on Benchmarks